ionos-cloud/crossplane-provider-ionoscloud/docs/api/application-load-balancer/applicationloadbalancer.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

-* `lbPrivateIps` (array)
-	* description: Collection of private IP addresses with the subnet mask of the Application Load Balancer.
-IPs must contain valid a subnet mask.
-If no IP is provided, the system will generate an IP with /24 subnet.
 * `listenerLanConfig` (object)
 	* description: ID of the listening (inbound) LAN.
 Lan ID can be set directly or via reference.
 	* properties: